 |» 41 to 60 feet:||$1500|

 |» Greater than 60 feet:||$2000|

 Safety inspection fees, based on hazard potential category:

 The applicant may proceed with the approved plans and activities as approved by the Division.
 In the case of a denial, applicants must make an application for appeal within 60 days of the decision.
 The certificate is not transferable, and minor changes can be made administratively.
 The certificate may be renewed after a site inspection, payment of the inspection fee, and approval by the Division of Water Resources, Dams Section.

 The applicant is responsible for complying with the requirements in the Tennessee Safe Dams Rules.
 These include, but are not limited to, keeping the dam cleared, maintaining the property, passing specified rainfall events without overtopping, monitoring dam conditions and maintaining dam stability.

 The Division has the right to inspect the site periodically and when deemed necessary.
 Penalties for violations may reach to a maximum of $5,000 per day per violation.

 The Division of Water Resources, Dams Section is responsible for protecting the public from dam failures through its inspection and permitting system.

 Applicants may obtain applications and information from the Division of Water Resources.
-New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.
+New applicants who need more than one permit can contact their Environmental Field Office for further assistance.